Funding for open access

 3. Funding for gold open access was not included in the grant from your funder

-If none of the four options above are available then authors can apply to the fund by sending details of their publication, journal and article processing charge to libraryresearch@gcu.ac.uk.
-Applications for this fund must be made at the point of output submission.
+If points one to four from the above list are applicable to your article, authors can apply to the fund by sending details of their publication, journal and article processing charge to libraryresearch@gcu.ac.uk.
+Applications to the fund must be made prior to the submission of any article.
+The Library Research Team will then send your application to the relevant ADR for assessment.
 Please note any application for funding should be compliant with funder specific requirements and Plan S criteria, namely: